devKuntal/devKuntal/README.md

 # Hello, I'm Kuntal!
 <img align="right" src="https://media.giphy.com/media/XTcqhnTrnFPw3NHAiY/giphy.gif" width="200">
-<p><em>Front-End Developer</em></p>
+<p><em>Full Stack Developer</em></p>
-I'm a web developer specializing in front-end development and design.
-Having a rich experience in building interactive, functional websites and web applications that are both user-friendly and highly responsive.My passion is to explore new technologies and create meaningful, memorable experiences for users, focusing on the end-user experience.
+I'm a self-taught Full-stack web developer skilled in modern web development technologies & frameworks with a perticular focus on React and Node.
+Having a rich experience in building interactive, functional websites and web applications that are both user-friendly and highly responsive.I can develop and maintain complex web applications from start to finish and ensuring that they meet the heighest standerds quality and usablity.
+My passion is to explore new technologies and create meaningful, memorable experiences for users, focusing on the end-user experience.
 <p>&nbsp</p>

 * 🌍  I'm from India